 • State tax revenue collections from Sunland Park Racetrack & Casino will fall dramatically if an off-reservation casino application is approved.
 The job losses to the area would be devastating.

 • In addition to all tax revenue paid by Sunland Park Racetrack & Casino to the state, Mr. Stan Fulton, owner of Sunland Park has been involved in widespread philanthropic activities in the area for several years.
 Mr. Fulton has donated many millions of dollars to improve local schools.
 He has also been a generous donor to numerous projects at New Mexico State University.
-Approval of an off-reservation casino will most certainly lead to a reduction in philanthropic funds available to educational institutions in Dona Ana County through Sunland Park Racetrack & Casino.
+Approval of an off-reservation casino will most certainly lead to a reduction in philanthropic funds available to educational institutions in Dona Ana County through Sunland Park Racetrack & Casino.• Mr. Fulton has earmarked a permanent 50% ownership stake in Sunland Park Racetrack & Casino to New Mexico State University upon his death.
+The annual revenue from this bequest to NMSU is estimated to be well in excess of $12 million per year.
+Approval of the Jemez off-reservation casino application would effectively destroy a substantial portion if not all of the value of the largest bequest in the history of NMSU.

 While on the very surface, the off-reservation casino proposal gives the appearance of bringing investment to Anthony.
 In reality it will destroy jobs in the city of Sunland Park and put great burdens on existing employers paying taxes in the Anthony area.
 The examples of unintended negative consequences that would result from the privileges of unregulated tax-exempt status for a casino 300 miles from the Jemez reservation are profound.
 The idea should be rejected by all taxpaying citizens in the state. -- Jim Spence